-Styes might be the result of frat-boy pranks involving fecal matter on bedding, but other causes are much more common, and usually less disgusting.
+Styes might be the result of frat-boy pranks involving fecal matter on bedding, but other causes are much more common, and usually much less disgusting.
 Pink eye or Styes don’t really cause much harm, but they both drive you crazy.
 A stye occurs when bacteria gets inside one of the oil glands in your eyelid.
 You get a little red, sensitive raised bump in your eyelid; essentially it’s a pimple.
 And like pimples, a simple little stye is harmless.
 They just add a new, unwanted dimension to your otherwise lovely appearance.
 Luckily, treating your stye is super easy; you’ll only have a hard time if you have chronic styes, or if one gets out of hand, affecting your vision or spreading elsewhere.
 For the run-of-the-mill stye, you could go the laziest route and do absolutely nothing, and it would probably go away with time.
 But if you’re looking to be more proactive and clear up that stye faster, read on for some simple tips.
 Don’t worry—you’ll be back to your non-puffy, aesthetically pleasing self soon.

 - Red, puffy bump in eyelid